 If your home has single-pane windows, you may want to replace them with double-paned models.
 When it comes to insulation, consider choosing wood-clad frames.
 They’re pricier than aluminum and vinyl, but the energy savings make them worth the price.

 We also advise conducting a blower door test to pinpoint air leaks in your home.
-A property management company can help you find a reliable energy auditor.
+A luxury property maintenance service company can help you find a reliable energy auditor.

 Incandescent bulbs waste electricity.
 This is because they produce 90% heat and 10% light.
 In addition, incandescent bulbs have a lifespan of 1,000 hours while a LED bulb usually lasts 25,000 hours.